- Unit Code & NameCT9795B Salvation Today

 - DisciplineCT - Systematic Theology

-- Prerequisites15 points in CT at Graduate Foundational Level or equivalent
+- Prerequisites24 points in Systematic Theology at Graduate Foundational Level or equivalent

 - Learning OutcomesUpon successful completion of this unit, it is expected that students will be able to:

 1. Construct sound theological and missiological reasons for developing a contemporary soteriology.

 2. Articulate a theology of salvation that connects meaningfully with and provides a solid theological rationale for holistic mission.